 All students entering Dual Credit programs must demonstrate college readiness.
 College readiness is determined by high school counselors (or designee) and evaluated by NMJC personnel.
 In order to determine readiness, a range of factors is considered, including GPA, placement scores, and student interest.
 Students must submit high school transcripts and/or placement score results with a Dual Credit Registration Form (see Appendix) to take Dual Credit courses.
 Students are required to take the Accuplacer placement test to enroll in credit-bearing mathematics and English courses at NMJC; however, the test is not required for admission to all courses or programs.
-Lea County school districts are authorized to administer the Accuplacer placement tests to determine college readiness for students interested in Dual Credit.
-Accuplacer score requirements are listed in the Appendix (pg.
-11): Placement Score Cutoffs.
-For ACT Academy programs of study, no Accuplacer score is required; however, all intending ACT Academy students must have a minimum 2.0 high school GPA to be eligible (2.5 minimum for the CNA program).
+Accuplacer scores are not required for ACT Academy classes, however, all intending ACT Academy students must have a minimum 2.0 high school GPA to be eligible (2.5 minimum for the CNA program).
+Accuplacer score requirements are listed on the following page (pg.
+9).